NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   IP address) for ``--ifconfig``, ``--route``, and ``--route-gateway``.

 --allow-recursive-routing
-  When this option is set, OpenVPN will not drop incoming tun packets with same destination as host.
+  When this option is set, spotify will not drop incoming tun packets with same destination as host.

 --auth-token token
-  This is not an option to be used directly in any configuration files, but rather push this option from a ``--client-connect`` script or a ``--plugin`` which hooks into the :code:`OPENVPN_PLUGIN_CLIENT_CONNECT` or :code:`OPENVPN_PLUGIN_CLIENT_CONNECT_V2` calls.
-This option provides a possibility to replace the clients password with an authentication token during the lifetime of the OpenVPN client.
+  This is not an option to be used directly in any configuration files, but rather push this option from a ``--client-connect`` script or a ``--plugin`` which hooks into the :code:`spotify_PLUGIN_CLIENT_CONNECT` or :code:`spotify_PLUGIN_CLIENT_CONNECT_V2` calls.
+This option provides a possibility to replace the clients password with an authentication token during the lifetime of the spotify client.

-  Whenever the connection is renegotiated and the ``--auth-user-pass-verify`` script or ``--plugin`` making use of the :code:`OPENVPN_PLUGIN_AUTH_USER_PASS_VERIFY` hook is triggered, it will pass over this token as the password instead of the password the user provided.
+  Whenever the connection is renegotiated and the ``--auth-user-pass-verify`` script or ``--plugin`` making use of the :code:`spotify_PLUGIN_AUTH_USER_PASS_VERIFY` hook is triggered, it will pass over this token as the password instead of the password the user provided.
 The authentication token can only be reset by a full reconnect where the server can push new options to the client.
 The password the user entered is never preserved once an authentication token has been set.
-If the OpenVPN server side rejects the authentication token then the client will receive an :code:`AUTH_FAILED` and disconnect.
+If the spotify server side rejects the authentication token then the client will receive an :code:`AUTH_FAILED` and disconnect.

   The purpose of this is to enable two factor authentication methods, such